sarahciston/shequalifies/posts/field3-IAI.md

 [^citar]: [Ciston, Sarah.
 2019.
 "Intersectional AI Is Essential](http://artes.ucp.pt/citarj/article/view/665){:target="_blank"}

 Ideally, in keeping with the approaches they will describe, in future drafts this zine collection would be developed collaboratively by multiple authors.
 Such work could be an ongoing project for Creative Code Collective, both as a learning tool for students who research, code, and compose the digital zines and as also as a resource for later student who read or adapt them.
 The concept is inspired by and adapts CSS from [zine-machine.glitch.me](https://zine-machine.glitch.me/){:target="_blank"}  and is also inspired by the [Tiny Tech Zines](https://www.instagram.com/tinytechzines/){:target="_blank"} festival and two fantastic zines I acquired there ["Bite-Size Networking"](https://wizardzines.com/){:target="_blank"} by Julia Evans and ["How to Cite Like a Badass Feminist Tech Scholar of Color"](https://points.datasociety.net/how-to-cite-like-a-badass-tech-feminist-scholar-of-color-ebc839a3619c){:target="_blank"} by Data and Society's Rigoberto Lara Guzmán and Sareeta Amrute.
-Another great zine is ["Characteristics of White Supremacy Culture"](https://www.dismantlingracism.org/uploads/4/3/5/7/43579015/zine_02.pdf){:target="_blank"} by [Tema Okun](https://www.dismantlingracism.org/white-supremacy-culture.html){:target="_blank"}.
+Another great zine is ["Characteristics of White Supremacy Culture"](https://www.dismantlingracism.org/uploads/4/3/5/7/43579015/zine_02.pdf){:target="_blank"} by [Tema Okun](https://www.dismantlingracism.org/white-supremacy-culture.html){:target="_blank"} and ["The Techno-Galactic Guide to Software Observation."](https://monoskop.org/images/e/e3/The_Techno-Galactic_Guide_to_Software_Observation_2018.pdf){:target="_blank"}

 Christina Dunbar-Hester, in _Hacking Diversity_ (2020), notes that the perhaps surprising appearance of zines and crafting in feminist technology circles makes sense: "In feminist zine making, forms of knowledge like folk medicine  can be filtered through the riot grrrl practice of zine-making, which is itself connected to long traditions of feminine papercraft and journaling.
 They are identity practices in addition to circulations of knowledge" (111).
 As digital-print hybrids, they can utilize the liveliest aspects of both: GIFS and images, the expandability and nonlinearity of hyperlinks, and other dynamic content online; but also the accessible, 'handmade', distributable, low-power novelty of paper at a moment of maximum screen fatigue.
 The print versions of these zines are formatted to print double-sided on a single 8.5x11" landscape page, making reversible two-part mini-zines (in multiple combinations as the library grows).